xico2001pt/lpoo-jetpack-joyride/docs/README.md

 #### Implementation

-> TODO
->
+> TODO: UML

 #### Consequences

-With this pattern, we can eliminate the possibility of differentiating each behaviour with conditional statements and substitute them with classes that have different implementation accordingly.
+With this pattern, we can eliminate the possibility of differentiating each behavior with conditional statements and substitute them with classes that have different implementation accordingly.
 In this way, each object does not have to know its type of movement.

 ### iv.
 Game States
 #### Problem in context